mafintosh/webrebels-2014/slides.md

 ----

-The DHT is H U G E
+The BitTorrent DHT is H U G E

 ~10.000.000 nodes at any time